 READ MORE: Happily in an older woman/younger man relationship?
 Here’s how to make it last.

 They reported that “vast age differences, especially in woman-older relationships, clearly violate the norms of this society”.
 When we look at how tabloids react to older women dating younger men, we can see this subconscious judgement in effect but the fantasy doesn’t match the reality.
 Older women dating younger men is far more common than previously thought, in a recent study by McGill University it was found that approximately 13 percent of sexually active women between 35 and 44 have slept with a man at least 5 years their junior.3

 READ MORE: Over 50 and looking for love?
 Find a mature mate here!

-Not only did they discover that middle aged women who’d been previously married were more likely to seek a younger mate, they also showed that older woman/younger man relationships are rarely brief flings.
+Not only did they discover that middle-aged women who’d been previously married were more likely to seek a younger mate, they also showed that older woman/younger man relationships are rarely brief flings.
 On average, when an older woman and younger man start dating, the relationships last two years.